oleksandr-vatamaniuk/memory-game/Readme.md

 The game ends when all the matching pairs of cards have been found.
 ### Customization
-The game can be customized by editing the CSS and JavaScript files.
-For example, you can change the images used on the cards, adjust the size of the grid, or change the scoring system.
+The game can be customized by editing index file.
+For example, you can change the images used on the cards, adjust the size of the grid, timelimit and etc.

 ### License
 This game is licensed under the MIT License.
 See the LICENSE file for details.